CNC

 sudo -E rpi-eeprom-config --edit

-this is nano, edit it, wait for it to finish and
+this brings up nano, edit it, save it, wait for it to finish and

 Remove the SD and repower to be back on the SSD.